Archived 29 Dec 2008

 It's without question the most valuable possession any of us will ever own.
 Yet when it comes to selling our house, solicitors and estate agents run riot and take large fees simply because they are the “experts”.
-Yet there are ways to save money.

 Unlike normal MoneySaving articles, there are no hard and fast rules when it comes to house selling.
 So rather than pontificate, this piece is an amalgamation of hints and tips taken from the Chat Forum.

 Special thanks go to Marcus, a canny ex-estate agent who began a discussion on it and contributed much valuable insider information.

 In this guide...

 Estate Agents are just another shop.
 They want your money like any other business, and with a little persuasion will offer you their best service for it.

 What individuals want from an estate agent differs, but the main thing you must ensure is that you get the lowest agent fee and shortest lock-in period possible.

 The agent will charge (usually a percentage of the sale price, but sometimes a flat fee) for selling your property, and attempt to add in a lock-in clause which, should you decide to withdraw your custom, will prevent you from marketing with another agent for the stated period.

 The best way around all of this is to haggle.
 Scout out the agents available in your area - a good tip is to use busy agents who are members of the National Association of Estate Agents (NAEA) - and try to pick a mix of corporate and independent agencies so you get the choice of a variety of services.